-Cognition and behavior emerge from hundreds of different classes of cells in the mammalian brain, arranged in specific circuits that control various functions of the nervous system.
-Nathaniel Heintz has employed technologies developed in his laboratory to investigate the genes, circuits, cells, macromolecular assemblies, and individual molecules that contribute to neuronal function and dysfunction.
+James and Marilyn Simons Professor Nathaniel Heintz has employed technologies developed in his laboratory to investigate the genes, circuits, cells, macromolecular assemblies, and individual molecules that contribute to neuronal function and dysfunction.
 Understanding the roles of distinct classes of neurons and the circuits that control complex behaviors can lead to more targeted treatments for a range of central nervous system disorders—from degenerative diseases such as Alzheimer’s and Parkinson’s, to neuropsychiatric conditions such as depression and obsessive compulsive disorder, to autism and other developmental disorders.

-To focus on the elements that are most affected in a given disorder, the Heintz laboratory, in collaboration with Paul Greengard, developed the translating ribosome affinity purification (TRAP) technique.
+To focus on the elements that are most affected in a given disorder, the Heintz laboratory, in collaboration with Paul Greengard (Director of the Fisher Lab until his death in 2019), developed the translating ribosome affinity purification (TRAP) technique.
 TRAP enables genetic and molecular profiling of a targeted cell type without requiring isolation of that cell type from a tissue.
 The TRAP method is now being used in drug discovery as well as basic science.

 Work by Dr. Heintz has shed light on the enormous molecular complexity present in specific cell types of the central nervous system, and shown that the responses of closely related cells to genetic or pharmacological perturbations can vary substantially.
 He and his colleagues have also made key discoveries about the epigenetic regulation of gene expression in neurons.